8 September 2023

 Step 7: Add up to 50 skills

-Listing just 5 skills on your profile gets you on average, 17x more profile views.
+Listing just 5 skills on your profile gets you an average of 17x more profile views.

 Once you’ve added skills, ask your peers to endorse them.
 This acts as a stamp of approval that shows you really do have the skills you claim.